 Seeing special corners, lines and shadows is the source of inspiration* for taking a photo of a building, a scaffold or an object with striking lines.

-The photo is used in its entirety, or a part is enlarged.
+The photo is used in its entirety, or a part of it is enlarged.
 By omitting parts and only using the residual forms, it is no longer entirely clear what exactly you are looking at.
 This alienation is often magnified / amplified by the use of improper colors or structures.

 Depth is created by using line perspective and planes.
 Not through the use of shadows.
 Background and residual space can merge into each other, so that an abstraction of reality is created in the form of a collage with adhesive foil or screen printing.